Fewsats/simplecheckout-ts/DOCS.md

 ### Core Components

--   `SmartCheckout.ts`: This is the main public class and entry point for the SDK.
+-   `SimpleCheckout.ts`: This is the main public class and entry point for the SDK.
 It handles the initial configuration, authentication with our backend (via the publishable key), and serves as a factory for creating form instances (`CreditCardForm`, `CVCVerificationForm`).
 -   `forms/CreditCardForm.ts`: Manages the entire lifecycle of the credit card collection form.
 It is responsible for rendering the UI, initializing the secure iframe fields, handling user input validation, and managing the multi-step submission process.
 -   `forms/CVCVerificationForm.ts`: A specialized form for CVC re-verification.
 It follows a similar architecture but is streamlined for only collecting the CVC.

 ### Configuration

-The SDK requires a base URL for the SmartCheckout API.
+The SDK requires a base URL for the SimpleCheckout API.
 It resolves this URL at runtime using the following priority:
-1. A `<meta name="smartcheckout:api-base-url" content="..." />` tag in the HTML `head`.
+1. A `<meta name="simplecheckout:api-base-url" content="..." />` tag in the HTML `head`.
-2. A global `window.SMARTCHECKOUT_API_BASE_URL` variable.
+2. A global `window.SIMPLECHECKOUT_API_BASE_URL` variable.
 3. A default value defined in `src/constants.ts`, which points to a local development environment.

 ## Other Projects